Can We Talk Climate?

 - I don't think I can make a difference.

 - I don't want to cause an argument.

 While these are certainly legitimate concerns, we're here to help you navigate them.
 We've created an e-book that provides tips on having a connected conversation—one with active listening where the goal is sharing honest experiences about climate change.

-Atmospheric Science Professor Katharine Hayhoe notes in her TED Talk that the number one thing we can do to break the divisive rhethoric around climate change is "do the exact thing we're not doing: talk about it."
+TNC's Chief Scientist and Atmospheric Science Professor Katharine Hayhoe notes inher TED Talk that the number one thing we can do to break the divisive rhethoric around climate change is "do the exact thing we're not doing: talk about it."

 The more people hear conversations about climate change, the more socially validated these conversations become.
 That’s a big deal.
 Research shows that people tend to believe what they think those around them believe.
 So we need to signal to our friends and neighbors that climate is not only on our minds, it’s a priority.
 And once they see that climate change is important enough for you to talk about, it’s easier for them to talk to others about it, too.